albirrkarim/react-speech-highlight-demo/API.md

 <br/>

-Actually, **Theres a lot** of function, [llm engine](LLM_ENGINE.md) and constant that you can import from this package.
-Here's just few of them.
-When you have buy the package you can just go to the `index.ts` file and see all the function and constant. the package have a lot of features, ofcourse it have a lot of APIs.
+Actually, **there are a lot** of functions, [llm engine](LLM_ENGINE.md), and constants that you can import from this package.
+Here are just a few of them.
+When you have bought the package, you can just go to the `index.ts` file and see all the functions and constants.
+The package has a lot of features, of course it has a lot of APIs.

 <details>
   <summary>Show How to import something from the package</summary>